 Folic Acid is Important for Embryonic Neural Tube Development

 As the embryo develops, the neural tube is what becomes the central nervous system, comprised of the brain and the spinal cord.
 Spina bifida is a disorder in which the neural tube is not closed completely, resulting in a protrusion and/or exposure of the spinal column on the back of the baby.
 There are different degrees of severity of spina bifida malformations.

 1-2 in 1000 pregnancies worldwide result in spina bifida.
-Folic acid supplementation lowers the risk of spina bifida or other neurual tube defects, including the severity of neurual tube defects by 70%.
+Folic acid supplementation lowers the risk of spina bifida or other neural tube defects, including the severity of neural tube defects by 70%.

 How Green Tea May Affect Folic Acid Absorption

-Another study published in the March 2005 Cancer Research, showed that ECGC, catechin (a natural antioxidant) present in green tea, has higher amounts of ECGC (Epigallocatechin-3-Gallate; antioxidant) than black tea, about 5 times higher.
+Another study published in the March 2005 Cancer Research, showed that the amounts of ECGC ((Epigallocatechin-3-Gallate; a catechin or antioxidant) present in green tea are about 5 times higher than in black tea..
 ECGC inhibits the enzyme dihydrofolate reductase (DHFR), which cancer cells need to be able to grow.
 ECGC is the target of anti-cancer drugs.
 The researchers found that the green tea catechin is similar to the anti-cancer medication methotrexate.
 Methotrexate works by preventing cancers cells from making DNA by inhibiting the DHFR enzyme.
 The ECGC kills cancer cells in the same way as the methotrexate.
 The main difference is the strength in which ECGC binds to cells compared to methotrexate.
-ECGC binds weakly to healthy non-cancerous cells, so those cells are not affected like healthy cells exposed to methrotrexate.
+ECGC binds weakly to healthy non-cancerous cells, so those cells are not affected like healthy cells exposed to methotrexate.